| Study

 application, Parfet claimed disability based upon "asthma, cardiac

-partially disabled left hand."
+weakness and partially disabled left hand."

 It